lkrryba/reading-journal/README.md

 ## 2024

+1. 😇 **The Last Devil to Die** by Richard Osman ~ Thursday Murder Club's latest heartwarming mystery
+2. 🦕🔁 **Dinosaurs: 10 Things You Should Know** by Dean R. Lomax ~ Fascinating facts about prehistoric giants
+3. 😈 **Faust Among Equals** by Tom Holt ~ Humorous take on demon bureaucracy
+4. 🕵️ **Triflers Need Not Apply** by Camilla Bruce ~ The fascinating reimagining of the life and times of history's original female serial killer
+5. 💬 **Several People Are Typing** by Calvin Kasulke ~ Modern workplace comedy told entirely through messages
+6. 🌸 **Small Pleasures** by Clare Chambers ~ 1950s journalist discovers unexpected connections
+7. 🔪 **The Marlow Murder Club** by Robert Thorogood ~ Retiree's new calling as an amateur detective
+8. ☕ **Tales from the Cafe** by Toshikazu Kawaguchi ~ More heartwarming time-travel café stories
+9. 📚 **The Library Suicides** by Fflur Dafydd ~ Welsh library thriller exploring family secrets
+10. 🧹 **The Housemaid** by Freida McFadden ~ Psychological thriller with unexpected twists
+11. 🎤 **Idol** by Louise O'Neill ~ Honest look at fame and its consequences
+12. 🎰 **Lady Joker Vol 1** by Kaoru Takamura ~ Intricate Japanese corporate thriller
+13. 💰 **House of Fortune Vol 1** by Jessie Burton ~ Amsterdam merchant family learns valuable lessons
+14. ⏰ **Both Die at the End** by Adam Silvera ~ Making every moment count when time is limited
+15. 🚂 **Murder on the Christmas Express** by Alexandra Benedict ~ Festive whodunit aboard a vintage train
+16. ⚖️ **Secret Barrister** by The Secret Barrister ~ Eye-opening insider's view of the broken justice system
+17. 🕯️ **A Flicker in the Dark** by Stacy Willingham ~ Psychologist's father was a serial killer, now similar murders are happening again
+18. 🎭 **The Castaways** by Lucy Clarke ~ Friends on a dream vacation face survival when everything goes wrong
+19. 💍 **The Husbands** by Chandler Baker ~ Wives discover their husbands are suspiciously perfect
+20. 📚 **Weird Books** ~ Collection of strange and unusual stories
+21. 🎨 **Liar, Dreamer, Thief** by Maria Dong ~ Office worker's inner world blurs with reality in unsettling ways
+22. ❄️ **Winter in Sokcho** by Elisa Shua Dusapin ~ Quiet French novel set in a South Korean seaside town
+23. 🔐 **The Twyford Code** by Janice Hallett ~ Mystery told through voice recordings and transcripts
+24. 🕊️ **The Little Book of Forgiveness** by Kitty Guilsborough ~ Wisdom on healing and letting go
+25. 🍜 **Wahala** by Nikki May ~ Nigerian-British friendship dynamics and complexities
+26. 📱 **Message Deleted** by K. L. Slater 🎧 ~ Mystery thriller exploring digital footprints and secrets
+27. 🔍 **The Mystery Guest** by Nita Prose 🎧 ~ Hotel maid returns for another clever mystery

+---

+## 2023

 1. 📖 **Welcome to the Hyunam-Dong Bookshop** by Hwang Bo-reum ~ Korean bookshop where healing happens one book at a time
 2. 💊 **A Bitter Remedy** by Alis Hawkins ~ Amongst the scholars, secrets and soporifics of Victorian Oxford, the truth can be a bitter pill to swallow
 3. 🐂 **The Minotaur Takes a Cigarette Break** by Steven Sherrill ~ Mythical creature finds his place in the modern world